Uterine Fibroids Vs. Endometriosis: Similar Symptoms of Completely Different Conditions

 Fibroid nodes can be single or multiple.
 Their weight is also different, from a few grams to more than a kilogram.
 Some fibroids grow rapidly and can reach large sizes, causing symptoms of compression of neighboring organs, others grow slowly, asymptomatically, and are detected by chance during a routine examination.

 Sometimes fibroids decrease on their own or simply do not increase, patients have no symptoms, then treatment is not necessary.
-In other cases, patients require medical attention – the safest and most effective way to cure uterine fibroids is Uterine Fibroid Embolization (UFE).
+In other cases, patients require medical attention – Dr. Lipman feels one of the safest and most effective ways to treat uterine fibroids is through a procedure called Uterine Fibroid Embolization (UFE).

-Remember that if you have uterine fibroids or endometriosis, early diagnosis and treatment can help maintain the high quality of your life and be successful in treating both diseases.
+Remember that if you have uterine fibroids, adenomyosis, or endometriosis, early diagnosis and treatment can help maintain the high quality of your life.